teor2345/privcount/doc/CounterDefinitions.markdown

 ### TrafficModelLogDelayTime and TrafficModelSquaredLogDelayTime

 The (squared) natural logarithm of the inter-packet delay time in microseconds.
+These are derived from socket read/write timestamps, in a similar way to InterStreamCreationTimes.
+Each socket read/write is then split on 1500 byte boundaries into packets.
+The entire delay is assigned to the first packet in the socket read/write.

 Calculated using int(log(DelayTime)), with the following boundary
 conditions: